The Council of the Syrian Charter: History and Positions

 In irregular intervals and based on the principles of the Code of Conduct for Syrian Coexistence the Council publishes declarations, mostly on social, societal and ethical aspects of the crisis in Syria.
 In view of the imminent outbreak of the COVID-19 pandemic in Syria in April 2020 the Council called on all conflict parties to release detainees "in an act of humanity" since detention facilities would not be able to deliver sufficient medical support.
 The council also called on the international community to cooperate with the conflict parties and to deliver medical supplies to mitigate against the pandemic on Syrian territory.

 According to a report by the German news magazine Der Spiegel from April 2021 the initiative was "gaining momentum" while the official political process led by the United Nations had "stagnated".
-As reported by the Austrian newspaper Die Presse the Council of the Syrian Charter was involved in local conflict resolution in the Southern provinces of Daraa and Suwaida.
+Sueddeutsche Zeitung reported that members of the Council had met with high-ranking Western diplomats in Berlin in September 2023.
+The paper quoted a German diplomatic source that expects the Council of the Syrian Charter to play a role in a political solution to the Syrian crisis. to As reported by the Austrian newspaper Die Presse the Council of the Syrian Charter was involved in local conflict resolution in the Southern provinces of Daraa and Suwaida.
 According to the German daily Frankfurter Allgemeine Zeitung members of the council in Syria advocated for an amnesty for dissidents and persecuted individuals.
+They also mediate in local conflicts between families and communities in the coastal region and other parts of Syria.
 The Saudi newspaper Okaz referred to the initiative as a 'gamechanger' that might help overcome the deadlock of political negotiations over the Syrian conflict.

+During the night of December 8, 2024, with the events that led to the Fall of the Assad regime, Alawite members of the initiative reportedly advocated for peace and laying down arms in Regime held territories and greeted opposition leaders when they entered Safita and Tartus the following morning.
+Afterwards, the community leaders issued a statement congratulating their fellow citizens on their achievement and greeted the "new Syria".